surongqing/testssh/readme.txt

 ﻿git is a control system

-Creating a new branck is quick.
+Creating a new branch is quick AND simple.